Grade : Moderate Alpine Climb | Max Altitude : 6119m

 Infinite Mountain Adventure (IMA) offers Lobuche East peak climbing as a guided climb to beginner climbers or adventurous trekkers with our pre-departure preparation program.

 As a part of the program you will learn basic climbing techniques to allow you sufficient skills to reach the summit.
-You will also receive an advise how to prepare physically with an adequate endurance level.
+You will also receive an advise how to prepare physically for an adequate endurance level.

-While most of companies take climbers to the false summit only, IMA Sherpa guides take our clients safely to the real summit.
+While most of the companies take climbers to the false summit only, IMA Sherpa guides take our clients safely to the real summit.

 IMA maximizes holiday value for our professional and executive clients with a minimum time away from their busy schedules.
 All our climbing adventures are designed by an exercise physiologist and experienced climber.
 They are appropriately scheduled for the safety and success.

 IMA offers preparation program in Australia for experienced trekkers and fit athletes.
 We provide our clients with a sound advice on preparation by professional exercise physiologist specializing in the high altitude training.

 Day 1: Arrival in Kathmandu | Transfer